While I was on a plane from Bangkok to Kuala Lumpur, I met a guy at the lavatory and made my first fifty ringgit.

 He wanted to start a business but lacked the artistry to design his own packaging.
 It led us to the meeting today.
 Because I seemed like a decent artist to his standard.
 Moreover, I told him I would do it for free.
 I’ve brought up the whole concept for branding and designs—the inevitable topic about positioning your brand before you can come up with the design.
 Naming the product is frustrating, especially, when you don’t know who exactly your target customer so I gave him this homework to choose his target customer first so he can get back to me.
 Then we talked about how I earned my first fifty ringgit on the plane.
 Then I was asking about the good places in Kuala Lumpur to eat, the recommendation on bars and nightlife.

 Our topics drifted further and further from selling tea to seeing the dolphins in Lovina Beach in Bali.
 At this point, Eddy excused himself to go to the toilet, but he came back shortly and asked if he could borrow my book.
 “I like to read something while I’m at it.”
 He said.

 All of the sudden, I recalled using his bathroom once, back in Thailand, where books piled up and newspapers tucked behind his toilet.
-I know quite a few people who loves to read when they’re in the toilet.
+I know quite a few people who love to read when they’re in the toilet.
 But Eddy is the exception.
 Apart from textbooks, he reads only in the toilet.
-Unaware that this is the sort of habits that totally the waste of time since the stuffs he read seemed to vanish down the drain when he flushing the toilet.
+Unaware that this is the sort of habits that totally the waste of time since the kinds of stuff he read seemed to vanish down the drain when he flushing the toilet.

 “Man’s Search for Meaning.
 Great book.
 Don’t drop it on the toilet floor.”
 I told him.